sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 When you are using Sensu in production, events will come from a check or metric you configure.
 For this guide, you will create an ad hoc event that you can trigger manually to test your email handler.

-To follow this guide, you’ll need to [install the Sensu backend][12], have at least one [Sensu agent][13] running on Linux, and [install and configure sensuctl][4].

 Your backend will execute a pipeline with a handler that sends notifications to the email address you specify.
 The pipeline will also include an [event filter][5] to make sure you only receive a notification when your event represents a status change.

+## Requirements

+To follow this guide, install the Sensu [backend][12], make sure at least one Sensu [agent][13] is running, and configure [sensuctl][4] to connect to the backend as the [`admin` user][19].

 ## Add the email handler dynamic runtime asset

-[Dynamic runtime assets][8] are shareable, reusable packages that help you deploy Sensu plugins.
+Dynamic runtime assets are shareable, reusable packages that help you deploy Sensu plugins.
-In this guide, you'll use the [sensu/sensu-email-handler][3] dynamic runtime asset to power an `email` handler.
+In this guide, you'll use the sensu/sensu-email-handler dynamic runtime asset to power an `email` handler.

-Use the following sensuctl example to register the [sensu/sensu-email-handler][3] dynamic runtime asset:
+Use the following sensuctl example to register the sensu/sensu-email-handler dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-email-handler:1.2.2 -r email-handler